 Is November 1st a Catholic holiday?

 Saints are convinced of their sins.
 Therefore, judging themselves worthy of hell, they receive from God Heaven and, as a gift, salvation.
-The perfect do not only feel the thorn of their sins but find in themselves murmuring all the sins of men.
-For through the perfect God’s holiness is reflected as through a mirror, and in them again all human nature feels its pain and sin.
+The perfect do not only feel the thorn of their sins but find themselves murmuring all the sins of men.
+The ideal God’s holiness is reflected through a mirror; in them again, all human nature feels pain and evil.

 November 1st has been declared All Saints’ Day.
 Indeed, the righteous make the balance between God and men: acquiring from men repentance and God’s mercy.
 When the righteous are lacking among men, love cannot be fulfilled, but justice must be fulfilled.

-It is only to them that the Almighty God permits to wage war against the evildoer of man’s nature.
+Only to them that the Almighty God permits them to wage war against the evildoer of man’s nature.
 And with the sword of the Spirit unceasingly to burn him.
 But it is not to him that their eyes are turned, but having all their flesh absorbed in the gift.
-They have made themselves like scorch in an unburnt stake, and having been pierced by the love of God.
+They have made themselves like scorch in an unburnt stake pierced by God’s love.
 Even so much as they are in this world, they burn the “master” of it in their hearts like a sword of venom.